Learn Email Compliance CAN-SPAM Act Explained

 Hidden or Missing Unsubscribe Links

 When subscribers want to stop receiving your email but can't find the unsubscribe link, they take the path of least resistance: clicking "Report Spam."
 Every spam report is a direct complaint against your sending domain.
-Gmail records these complaints in Google Postmaster Tools (monitor yours here).
-Once your complaint rate crosses 0.10%, Gmail begins filtering your mail to spam.
-At 0.30%, Gmail may block delivery entirely.
+Gmail records these complaints in Google Postmaster Tools (monitor yours here), and sustained high complaint rates can quickly increase spam-folder placement or lead to stricter filtering.

 A visible, easy unsubscribe link is not just a legal requirement — it is your release valve for frustrated subscribers.
 Every subscriber who uses the unsubscribe link instead of the spam button is protecting your deliverability.